 Meet with your local store manager to discuss your product.
 He or she will take a look at what you're offering and decide if it might be a good fit for stores in your area.
 If your local manager likes your product, the manager will submit information about your item to their supervisors.

-The Market Manager (MM) and Regional Market Manager (RMM) will also have to approve the product.
-If approved, you'll be given a Regional Market Manager's name and the store numbers of the stores where they are interested in placing your product.
+The Market Manager (MM) and Regional General Manager (RGM) will also have to approve the product.
+If approved, you'll be given a Regional General Manager's name and the store numbers of the stores where they are interested in placing your product.
 Please make sure to retain this information for reference later.
 Find a Walmart store.